aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/coordinate-transformations/page-transformation/_index.md

 ---
-title: "How to Draw Rectangle – Coordinate System Transformation (Page Transformation) in Aspose.Drawing for .NET"
+title: "How to Draw Rectangle – Coordinate System Transformation (Page Transformation) using Aspose.Drawing API for .NET"
 linktitle: "Coordinate System Transformation in Aspose.Drawing"
 second_title: "Aspose.Drawing .NET API – Alternative to System.Drawing.Common"
-description: "Learn how to draw rectangle graphics while performing coordinate system transformation in .NET with Aspose.Drawing.
+description: "Learn how to draw rectangle graphics while performing coordinate system transformation in .NET with the Aspose.Drawing API.
 This step‑by‑step guide shows how to convert inches to pixels and set page units."
 weight: 13
 url: /net/coordinate-transformations/page-transformation/
 date: 2026-05-19